Pudhiya Geethai: Plot

 The movie starts with a polydactylic baby boy born to Chinnaya from Nagapattinam, who works for Swamy, an astrologer.
-Swamy writes the horoscope of the baby and understands that the child will grow up to be an intelligent and responsible person but, he also predicts that the child's life will be only 27 years short.
-He suggests the baby to be named Sarathy but does not inform about the short life.
+Swamy writes the horoscope of the baby and understands that the child will grow up to be an intelligent and responsible person, but he also predicts that the child's life will be only 27 years long.
+He suggests the baby be named Sarathy but does not inform about the short life.

 Back to the present in Chennai, Sarathy is an intelligent person and an optimist, who excels in studies and sports and is also liked by everyone around him.
-He takes care of his mother Thaiyalnayagi and sister, following his father's death.
-Suji is Sarathy's close friend and considers him as her well-wisher.
-Sarathy runs a restaurant with his friends as part-time and is also involved in real estate transactions earning brokerages.
-Jo is Suji's friend who teases her by being closer to Sarathy, revealing the love that she had for him.
+He takes care of his mother, Thaiyalnayagi, and sister, following his father's death.
+Suji is Sarathy's close friend and considers him her well-wisher.
+Sarathy runs a restaurant with his friends as part-time and is also involved in real estate transactions, earning brokerages.
+Jo is Suji's friend who teases her by being closer to Sarathy, revealing the love that she has for him.

-Reddiyar is a rich but ingenuous businessman.
-He is into real estate business and cheats many people by allotting improper plots.
-Sarathy knows about Reddiyar's plans and fight against him supporting the poor people, which creates enmity between Reddiyar and Sarathy.
+Reddiyar is a rich but ingenious businessman.
+He is in the real estate business and cheats many people by allotting improper plots.
+Sarathy knows about Reddiyar's plans and fight against him, supporting the poor people, which creates enmity between Reddiyar and Sarathy.

 Lawrence is Sarathy's friend.
-He falls in love with Sarathy's sister but is scared whether Sarathy will accept their love.
+He falls in love with Sarathy's sister but is scared of whether Sarathy will accept their love.
 Sarathy happily accepts and also convinces his mother.
 Sarathy's sister's wedding is arranged.
 Now, Sarathy is 27 years old.
-Meanwhile, Suji feels jealous about Sarathy and Jo getting close to each other, but Jo realizes that Suji is in love with Sarathy.
+Meanwhile, Suji feels jealous of Sarathy and Jo getting close to each other, but Jo realizes that Suji is in love with Sarathy.
 Finally, Suji proposes her love to Sarathy, which he accepts.

 On the day of Sarathy's sister's marriage, Jo explains the love that Suji has for Sarathy and vice versa.
 Sarathy goes to meet Suji, but Reddiyar has planned to kill Sarathy on the way.
 Sarathy fights Reddiyar's men, and Reddiyar is left alone.
-However, Sarathy does not kill Reddiyar and instead makes him understand the value for life and the talks about the positive attitude that one should have.
+However, Sarathy does not kill Reddiyar and instead makes him understand the value of life and talks about the positive attitude that one should have.
 This makes Reddiyar realize his mistake.

 Sarathy leaves the place to meet Suji but meets with an accident on the way and gets admitted to the hospital with severe injuries.
 The doctors say that the chances of his survival are minimal, and all his family and friends cry outside the hospital, but Reddiyar, who was Sarathy's former enemy, comes to the place and witnesses everyone crying and panicking.
-He tells everyone to stop crying and keeps calling Sarathy with a positive energy, which will make him get back to normal.
-Everyone starts calling Sarathy and his condition improves drastically.
+He tells everyone to stop crying and keeps calling Sarathy with positive energy, which will make him get back to normal.
+Everyone starts calling Sarathy, and his condition improves drastically.
 Sarathy is saved and recovers.
-Sarathy then lives 100 years of his wish which leads his life happily.
+Sarathy then lives 100 years of his wish, which makes his life happy.

-The movie ends with a message that positive attitude is essential for everyone to succeed, even death will revive them.
+The movie ends with a message to the audience that a positive attitude is essential for everyone to succeed, even death will revive them.